 The Classic Dish: Sloppy Joe’s

 The Veggie Spin: Swap out the majority of meat in a classic recipe for lentils, or use a 50/50 blend.
 Ounce for ounce, lentils are cheaper than beef and available both raw and canned – which can save time cooking!
 They’re also high in protein, (9g per ½ cup cooked) and fiber—which beef lacks—making your healthy Sloppy Joe’s even more filling than the original.

 Freshly Chef Tip: Serve sloppy Joe’s open-face to cut carbs from the bun, or better yet – serve over a baked potato with a side of broccoli.

 The Classic Dish: Spaghetti and Meatballs

 The Veggie Spin: There’s nothing more comforting, right?
 Instead of making your meatballs with beef, lend turkey meatballs with cooked quinoa, a protein-packed seed.
 A cup has 8g of protein and 5g of fiber.

 Plus, quinoa is a good source of iron and zinc—minerals that non-meat eaters might not get enough of.
 White quinoa blends well with turkey and chicken, while red quinoa is a perfect match for beef.

-Freshly Chef Tip: Serve meatballs over a bed of veggie noodles, like zucchini or butternut squash, instead of regular pasta to save on calories and carbs.
+Freshly Chef Tip: The classic comfort food made healthy version of this dish is quite simple.
+Serve meatballs over a bed of veggie noodles, like zucchini or butternut squash, instead of regular pasta to save on calories and carbs.